Iasa-Global/btabok/pages/engagement_model/agility.md

   - digital_business
 ---

+> "Ways of planning and doing work in which it is understood that making changes as they are needed is an important part of the job"
+**Cambridge Dictionary, definition of Agility.**

 # What is Agility

-*"ways of planning and doing work in which it is understood that making changes as they are needed is an important part of the job"* -- Cambridge Dictionary, definition of Agility.

 Agility in terms of business or product development can be thought of as the ability to adapt quickly to change, and thus take advantage of the